Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Conclusion

 \section{Conclusion}

-We have quantized Yang-Mills equations for the positive light cone in the Minkowskian $\mathbf{R}^{1,3}$ obtaining field maps satisfying Wightman's axioms of Constructive Quantum Field Theory.
+We have quantized Yang-Mills equations for the positive light cone in the Minkowskian $\mathbf{R}^{1,3}$ obtaining field maps satisfying Wightman axioms of Constructive Quantum Field Theory.
 Moreover, the spectrum of the corresponding Hamilton operator is positive and bounded away from zero except for the case of the vacuum state which has vanishing energy level.
+The construction is invariant under gauge transforms preserving the Coulomb gauge.